 The Partner Affairs Committee: The overriding aim of this committee is to ensure that partners are fairly treated as partners and to satisfy itself that the firm has appropriate processes and procedures to ensure the successful development of partners over their careers.
 It makes recommendations to the Supervisory Board, which sets the Chairman’s profit share and approves the Chairman’s recommendations for the profit shares of the other Executive Board members.

 The Audit and Risk Committee: This committee has the responsibility for reviewing the policies and processes for identifying, assessing and managing risks within the firm.
 It oversees the management of those risks, including financial control, compliance and independence.
 It also reviews the firm’s financial statements and considers the scope, results and effectiveness of internal and external audit, including reviewing the external auditors’ independence and any non-audit services and fees.
-The Chief Financial Officer and General Counsel, together with the internal and external auditors, attend the Committee’s meetings by invitation.
-It met ten times in the year ended 30 June 2012 (2011: twelve times).
+The Chief Financial Officer and General Counsel, together with the internal and external auditors, attend the committee’s meetings by invitation.

-The Strategy and Governance Committee: This committee proposes to the Supervisory Board a forward agenda to assist it effectively to commit time to strategic issues facing the LLP as well as to routine operational issues.
+The Strategy and Governance Committee: This committee proposes to the Supervisory Board a forward agenda committing time effectively to strategic issues facing the LLP as well as to routine operational matters.
+It also deals with governance matters and transactions.

 For the terms of reference of the Supervisory Board and of the Audit and Risk Committee, please go to Terms of Reference.